Where to go in Iquique?

 The Theater was inaugurated as an opera house on January 1, 1890, at the time of the boom in the nitrates industry.
 It stands on the main square and its majestic interior makes it one of the principal attractions of the city.
 Declared a National Monument, it was built in neo-classical style and has a wood structure.
 The main types of presentations given in the theater were opera, zarzuelas (Spanish operetta), plays and cultural activities.

 It stands on the Plaza of Armas, beside the Municipal Theater, and its importance stems from the fact that it was one of the first buildings in the country housing a workers’ organization.
 The building was constructed between 1911 and 1913 and still is an important gathering place for the member of the Society.

 The Central Station stands near the main square, together with the Old Railway Administration.
 It was built in 1883, in the classical Georgian style used in British colonies, when the existing train service passed into the hands of J. North.

 Catedral de Iquique

-There is also a mall for the retail purchase of perfumes, electrical appliances, electronic goods, computer equipment, cigarettes, toys etc.
+This is the biggest Freezone in South America, covering 240 hectares full of warehouses for the storage of the many varied goods.
+There is also a mall for the retail purchase of perfumes, electrical appliances, electronic goods, computer equipment, cigarettes, toys, etc.